grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 | --------- | ---------------------------------------------------------------------- | -------- |
 | `type`    | The type of admonition.
 One of `caution`, `note`, `tip`, or `warning`. | yes      |

-Use a tip when you want to show the reader _how_ to do something that isn’t necessarily obvious.
+Use a tip when you want to show the reader _how_ to do something that isn't necessarily obvious.
 Tips should be helpful, additional information.
 You can think of some tips as tricks.
 Your reader can feel free to skip them if they want because they don't contribute to core understanding.